Unemployment During the COVID-19 (Coronavirus) Crisis

 This resource contains common questions about unemployment during the COVID-19 crisis for Tampa Bay area residents including Hillsborough, Pasco, Pinellas, Manatee, and Sarasota counties.

-What are the general eligibility requirements for unemployment benefits?
+What are the GENERAL eligibility requirements for Florida Reemployment Assistance (RA) benefits?

 - Totally or partly unemployed.

 - Have lost your job through no fault of your own.
 You cannot quit for personal reasons or been fired for misconduct.

 - Able to work, available for work, and actively seeking work.